hanlulong/YourBossKickedYourAss/README.md

 * If you do not read your boss' email, the program will keep calling you every x minutes.

 ## Installation
-1. Copy or clone this repository to your local directory.
+1. Clone or copy (click the green button on the top right corner) this repository to your local directory .
 2. Edit your info in config.json (username, password, etc.)
     * messagebird_secret: no need to change for initial trials.
     * greetings: please DIY.